-It is MED COLLEGE's policy to expect each student to always conduct themselves professionally.
+As members of this community, and future Healthcare professionals, it is expected from every individual to understand, observe, and take personal responsibility to maintain integral standards and professional behaviors that contribute to the creation of a safe and non-threatening atmosphere.
 Failure to do so will result in the appropriate disciplinary action, including program suspension and/or program dismissal.
 The corrective action taken will be at the discretion of the Program Director.
 It will reflect the inappropriate action displayed by the student.
-School policies, procedures, and rules are to be followed at all times.
 Any questions regarding these rules should be directed to the Program Director for clarification.